jrabmer/sos-exercises/exercise-3/PySOMVis/README.md

-This code is taken from the repository of the [PySOMVis framework](https://github.com/smnishko/PySOMVis)
+This code is taken from the repository of the [PySOMVis framework](https://github.com/smnishko/PySOMVis) and is used as a template.

 # PySOMVis framework